Dean for International Stakeholder Engagement

 Stephanie Dropuljic and Adelyn L M Wilson, "Elections and local governance in early-modern Aberdeen", in A. Mark Godfrey (ed), Miscellany Eight (Stair Society, forthcoming 2020)

-"Notaries and advocates in early-modern Aberdeen", in Jackson W. Armstrong and Edda Frankot (eds), Cultures of Law in Urban Northern Europe: Scotland and its Neighbours, ca.1350-ca.1700 (Routledge, forthcoming 2020)
+"Notaries and advocates in early-modern Aberdeen", in Jackson W. Armstrong and Edda Frankot (eds), Cultures of Law in Urban Northern Europe: Scotland and its Neighbours, c.1350-c.1650 (Routledge, forthcoming 2020), available through Routledge

-"Men of law and legal networks in Aberdeen, principally in 1600-1650", in Michael Lobban and Ian Williams (eds), Networks and Connections in Legal History: Papers of the British Legal History Conference (accepted for inclusion, forthcoming 2020), available through CUP
+"Men of law and legal networks in Aberdeen, principally in 1600-1650", in Michael Lobban and Ian Williams (eds), Networks and Connections in Legal History: Papers of the British Legal History Conference (Cambridge University Press, forthcoming 2020), available through CUP

 "The ‘authentick practique bookes’ of Alexander Spalding", in Andrew R C Simpson, Scott C Styles, Euan West and Adelyn L M Wilson (eds), Continuity, Change and Pragmatism in the Law: Essays in Memory of Professor Angelo Forte (Aberdeen University Press, 2016) 175-236, available through AUP

 "The textual tradition of Stair’s Institutions, with reference to the title 'Of Liberty and Servitude", in Hector L MacQueen (ed), Miscellany VII (Stair Society annual publications series vol 62, 2015) 1-124, available through Heinonline and Avizandum